What SME’s and Enterprises Can Expect Over the Christmas Period

-Christmas is the time for giving, and for many small-medium enterprises it’s the busiest time of the year.
-Smart Company published findings from ecommerce shipping platform Temando, suggesting that 8 out of 10 SME retailers do not feel prepared for the uncertainty of the peak Christmas period, and consequent occurrences such as shipping delays.
+Christmas is the time for giving, and for many small-medium enterprises, it’s the busiest time of the year.
+Smart Company published findings from the e-commerce shipping platform Temando, suggesting that 8 out of 10 SME retailers do not feel prepared for the uncertainty of the peak Christmas period, and consequent occurrences such as shipping delays.
 But a bit of preparation and planning can help you achieve big outcomes over Christmas.

 We’ve taken a look at the major things SME’s can expect to happen over the Christmas period.

 This is the time of the year where it all comes together for some companies, particularly those in retail, so managers and operators have to make sure they’re at the top of their game.
 For busy businesses, this means making sure cash flow and stock levels are under control.
 Be aware of the fact that there is probably going to be a significantly increased demand for your stock, and you may even need to negotiate extended terms with your suppliers to make sure you’ve got enough stock to meet customer needs.

 Staffing can also be a significant issue when you’re navigating your SME business through the frantic Christmas period.
 Be wary of this, and mindful of the needs of both your business and your staff members in your rostering.
 While this is a busy period the worst thing you can do is burn people out, and tempers can easily fray leading to frustration and stress.
 The onus is on you as manager and operator to ensure that staff members are adequately prepared to cope with the increased demand over Christmas, and ensuring there aren’t any choke points of parts of the team letting the company down.
 This is important for every business owner to be aware, and considerate of.